Daisy-McG/Hangman/README.md

 No physical images will be used on the site.
 A Hangman image will be drawn with code by using Scalable Vector Graphics (SVG) to display this on the HTML page.

 #### Differences to Design

+All features listed in the Structure Plane were implemented as per design.

 ****
 ## Features

 ### Existing Features

+* Heading and Sub-heading.
+* Game Instructions.
+* SVG Hangman image.
+* Win/Lose Scores.
+* User input.
+* Buttons to start and re-start game.
+* Footer - Contact Information and GitHub Repo Information

 ### Features Left to Implement

+* Game modes: 'Easy' or 'Hard' mode will be added in a future release.
+Easy mode will start with no figure parts displayed, this will leave 10 guesses.
+Hard mode will start with the hanging structure already drawn, this will leave 6 guesses.

 ****
 ## Technologies
 * [HTML](https://en.wikipedia.org/wiki/HTML)